jhpyle/docassemble/_docs/markup.md

 Check out <a target="_self" href="https://docassemble.org">the web site</a>
 {% endhighlight %}

+## <a name="markdownhtml"></a>Mixing Markdown with HTML

+Markdown is not a syntax for formatting; it is a deliberately simplified format that supports only a few formatting features.
+If you want to customize the details of how the web interface works, you can mix HTML with Markdown.

+**docassemble**'s Markdown-to-HTML converter uses the [Markdown in HTML extension].
+This means that by default, anything inside of an HTML tag, like `<span style="color: red;">**Hello, world!**</span>` will not be treated as [Markdown].

+However, if you want text that is inside of HTML tags to be processed as Markdown, you can add attributes to your HTML tags to tell the Markdown-to-HTML converter to treat the content as [Markdown].
+If you write `<span style="color: red;" markdown="1">**Hello, world!**</span>` then the content of the paragraph will be translated as [Markdown].

+For more information about how this works, see the documentation for the [Markdown in HTML extension].

 # <a name="mako"></a>Using Mako for logic and generated text

 **docassemble** uses a templating system called [Mako] to allow